Whistleblower cases are civil lawsuits brought to collect money that has been fraudulently billed to the United States for excessive billing for . . .

 FREE WHISTLEBLOWER CONSULTATION

 Our lawyers are experienced in representing individuals and in working directly with the United States Assistant Attorneys in the successful investigation and prosecution of these crimes.
-Call us today toll free at 1-866-597-4529 or email, Spencer Aronfeld, for a free and confidential consultation.
+Call us today toll free at 1-866-597-4529 or email me, Spencer Aronfeld, for a free and confidential consultation.